Want to find motivated sellers? You’re not the only one.

 Free and clear homeowners are a great group to send direct mail to.
 Not all of them will be interested in selling and making all of that equity liquid, but some will.
 They might be experiencing other personal motivations that you don’t know about, such as the desire for a lifestyle change.

 Inside of PropertyRadar, you can search for homeowners with 100% equity in your area.
 You can also couple that with other criteria such as not currently listed on the market.

-Absentee owners may or may not be motivated.
-They could be tired of maintaining a rental, or they might have a vacation property that they can no longer afford.
+Finding absentee owners can often make for perfect motivated sellers list.
+Why?
+Because they could be tired of maintaining a rental, or they might have a vacation property that they can no longer afford.
 You can search for absentee owners by first selecting your location and then adding that criteria when building a list inside of PropertyRadar.